dvbrennanjv/Cloud-Resume-Project/README.md

 5. **Implement Error Handling in Lambda**
    Use `try/except` blocks or structured error handling in your Lambda functions to avoid silent failures and improve debugging.

+6. **Keep Terraform State hidden**
+   If you're storing terraform state locally, I'd reccomend adding it to your `.gitignore`.
+If you're using storing state somewhere like S3 , I'd limit who has access to that bucket and make sure **encryption** is turned on.
+Terraform state can have sensitive information in it such as ARNs so always a best practice to limit who has access to it.

+7. **Integrate terraform provisioning in pipeline** While I am happy with this project, if I was to go back and start again I'd have a pipeline stage for provisioning our infrastrucutre as well as an optional stage to de-provision everything.
+Benefit of doing it that way allows us to be able to just update our terraform code, push it to github and not have to manually run a terraform apply.
+From a cost savings perspective, we'd be able to easily destory everything whenever we didn't need our website up.

 ---
 # Architecture Diagram
 ![Cloud Resume Architecture](CRP-Architecture-Diagram.png)